The Dyson V10 is a high-end cordless stick vacuum with a 60 minute run time. But how does it clean? Let’s find out now.

-- This Dyson can be awkward to hold as a stick when cleaning in higher areas.
+- Can be awkward to hold as a stick when cleaning in higher areas

 - The V10 has a fairly high price point